produvia/kryptos/README.md

 docker exec -it worker /bin/bash
 ```

-Then to stream ML logs in a seperate terminal
+Then to stream ML logs in a separate terminal
 ```bash
 docker-compose logs -f ml
 ```

 ## Connecting to the CloudSQL database locally